The Best Personal Breathalyzer Reviews and Guides

-Uncontrolled alcohol sale, drunk driving, and especially underage driving along with underage alcohol abuse make our roads less safe.
+Uncontrolled alcohol sale, drunk driving, and especially underage driving along with underage alcohol abuse make roads less safe.
 Many measures have been taken to keep a check on DUI such as random police patrols and license checks, a compulsion on clubs, bars, and other places where alcoholic beverages are served to forbid consumers from buying more drinks when they appear drunk, discouraging drunk driving, and whatnot.

 An alcohol breathalyzer, however, is the most powerful tool law enforcement agencies have to keep an eye on the drivers who are under the influence.
-On top of that, a personal breathalyzer can be very handy to keep an eye on your blood alcohol level (BAC) and how much influence alcohol has over your body.
+On top of that, a personal breathalyzer can be very handy to keep an eye on blood alcohol level (BAC) and how much influence alcohol has over the body.

 A breathalyzer is a tool used to effectively gauge a user’s blood alcohol level (BAC) by breathing into it.
 Breathalyzers are often used in law enforcement agencies by policemen, especially for suspected drunk driving sobriety tests.

 What are the most reliable alcohol breathalyzer brands?

 - BACTrack Mobile Digital Alcohol Detector

 - ALERT J5 II Professional Breath Alcohol Tester

 One of the popular brands of personal breathalyzers.
 It uses a PT core sensor technology, which is an improvement in the old semiconductor sensors.
 It is more accurate, and it has a useful feature of setting alarms when personal alcohol consumption limit is reached.
 However, it has the disadvantage of being expensive and needs recalibration after 200 uses.